jorspier/BASEtoolboxJP.jl/docs/src/GeneralStructure.md

 - `input_aggregate_names.jl`: contains the naming of the variables, in particular, which variables are states, choices, and shocks is specified here.
 - `input_aggregate_steady_state.mod`: contains the equations for the steady state of the model.
 - `input_compute_args_hh_prob_ss.jl`: provides the function that computes the arguments of the household problem in the steady state.
 - `input_functions.jl`: contains the functions that can be user specified.
-CAN THE INPUTS BE CHANGED?
 - `input_parameters.jl`: specifies the parameters.
 Keep in mind that you cannot take out parameters for the household model part.

 `Data/`: Contains some data used in the baseline for the estimation.
 If you are not interested in estimation, this folder is not strictly required.